DUDULRX/roarm_web_app/README.md

 ![Image](https://github.com/user-attachments/assets/5fdc4cf4-97f2-462b-abc7-93df1054e5ea)

-- Use the "Control via Leader Robot” panels to update the virtual angles.
+- Use the "Control via Leader Robot” panels to update the virtual angles from the leader robot..

 ---